 We have a Home/School Agreement that states what the school expects from parents and pupils regarding commitment to supporting the school, as well as the school's commitment to collaborating and providing the best service to parents and pupils so that each pupil has the best opportunities to learn and develop.
-Every home is expected to sign the agreement A copy is also found on the school's website.
+A copy is also found on the school's website.